zloeber/awesome-declarative-config/README.md

 # The List

-The list can be viewed [here](LIST.md) or be consumed in its published form [here](https://zloeber.github.io/awesome-declarative-config/).
+The list can be viewed via Gitlab [here](https://github.com/zloeber/awesome-declarative-config/blob/main/LIST.md) or be consumed in its published form [here](https://zloeber.github.io/awesome-declarative-config/).

 # Contribute

 Contributions welcome!

+The list itself is a singular YAML file (`list.yml`) that you can submit new contributions to quite easily.
+This one yaml file goes through some testing to ensure validity via [Culang](https://cuelang.org).
+After the hard tests have been passed, the entry itself will be reviewed and (hopefully) approved.
+The final merge will kick off a gomplate template merge with `list.yml` as the datasource.

+> **NOTE** I put forth a bit of effort to generate the list via cuelang natively but was not able to effectively make that happen.
+Perhaps someone else can? (hint hint)

-Read the [contribution guidelines](CONTRIBUTING.md) first.
+Read the [contribution guidelines](CONTRIBUTING.md) for more info and other guidelines for submitting change requests to this project.

 # Links